machenjie/task-pool/README.md

 - `maxRunningTask` : integer Max running tasks of all threads.
 0 for unlimited. default is 0
 - `type` :  string Type of task pool mode, support 'cluster' and 'thread'. default is cluster

+**Note:** A running task means that a normal method is not returned or a promise is not triggered.

 ### TaskPool.init(timeout)
 wait until pool init end.
 You don't need to call this function unless you want your task to be executed immediately after call dispatch at the first time
 - `timeout` :  integer The max time to wait in second. default is infinite.